openjs-foundation/cross-project-council/community-fund/COMMUNITY_FUND_POLICY.md

   all of the requests.
 CPC members should raise any objections before the scheduled meeting, otherwise a final decision to approve a request can be confirmed in the meeting.
 - The CPC will use a scoring rubric to help with decision making
-- If any requests are rejected, an email with the rejected requests will be send to the private CPC mailing list and CPC members will have 2 days to object before the decision is confirmed.
+- If any requests are rejected, an email with the rejected requests will be sent to the private CPC mailing list and CPC members will have 2 days to object before the decision is confirmed.

 ### Scoring Rubric